Monday, October 1, 2018

 Right Store Identity with Window Writing

 Effective window displays introduce shoppers to what’s inside the store.
-Featuring merchandise in a store window grants those items an extra appeal similar to that from a celebrity endorsement as the shopper subsequently looks around inside.
-Displays which portray the product or service being used trigger imagination of usage by those looking at the window, and imagining usage builds purchase likelihood.
+Featuring merchandise in a store window grants is a minor-league version of a celebrity endorsement.
+Displays which portray the product or service as if being used trigger imagination of usage by those looking at the window, and imagining usage builds purchase likelihood.

 Beyond this, researchers at University of Texas-Arlington find that the glass itself offers a canvas to introduce shoppers to what’s inside the store image.
 “Place identity” occurs when the words and phrases put on the windows resonate with the values of the shoppers.
 High place identity enhances ongoing patronage.